FastAPI monitoring made easy

 Understand how your API is being used and how it's performing without deploying, configuring and maintaining complex monitoring tools.

-I was looking for an easy way to monitor my FastAPI applications recently, and was surprised how complex it seemed to be.
-It inspired me to start building Apitally, a simple API monitoring & analytics tool that works seamlessly with FastAPI and is effortless to set up.
+I’ve always found that setting up monitoring for my FastAPI applications was more complex than it needed to be.
+I wanted a tool that was as easy to use as FastAPI itself, which is why I built Apitally: a simple API monitoring and analytics tool that works seamlessly with FastAPI and is effortless to set up.

 - Understand API traffic, usage and adoption